jmackraz/baker-house/README.rst

     state of the home system (volume, input selection).
 In this case, our Lambda specifies the (*desired*) state of the volume to be 30.

-    When this happens, the Thing sends  *delta update message* to its connected *IoT Client*.
+    When this happens, the Thing sends a *delta update message* to its connected *IoT Client*.

 IoT Client:
     Back in your house, a Python program uses the AWS IoT Client API library